Minimising Incontinence Related Skin Care Problems

 - Ensure that pants containing pads fit comfortably and snugly.
 This will avoid chafing and minimises leakage escaping and coming into contact with the skin.

 - Frequent washing can cause dryness and irritation.
-Moisturising creams help to keep the skin moist.
-Products that contain alcohol (which can cause further irritation) should be avoided.
+Moisturising creams designed for all over body care such as MoliCare Skin Body Lotion help to keep the skin moist. *

 - Always clean the skin gently and pat dry, avoid brisk rubbing or rough handling that will further irritate it.